 - Robert DeNiro probably won’t appear in your life

 So how could we do this in real life?
-Well let’s look in detail at what Eddie actually does to achieve all of this.
-First thing he does is cleans and organises his flat, nothing spectacular here right?
+Well, let’s look in detail at what Eddie actually does to achieve all of this.
+The first thing he does is cleans and organizes his flat, nothing spectacular here, right?
 But why would this help?
-Well it’s difficult to get our life in order if your environment is a mess, our heads are busy enough without everything around you making it feel more chaotic.
+Well, it’s difficult to get our life in order if our environment is a mess, our heads are busy enough without everything around us making it feel more chaotic.
 Also, it’s as simple as this; Take control of the things you can control, start with a small circle of order (cleaning your living space) and expand the circle outwards.
 Once this is done he sits down and sets his priorities, first on the list is to finish his book.
 Now am I’m not saying everyone needs to write a book, but I am saying to identify what’s your biggest priority and start working on it.
 By completing his book, he not only manages to earn some money, he feels a great sense of achievement and doesn’t have that sense of urgency looming over him.
-We all put things off that we know we should do, sometimes it’s because we give something else priority or because we decide to something more fun but less productive but by focusing on the important we free ourselves to live life rather than let life happen to us.
+We all put things off that we know we should do, sometimes it’s because we give something else priority or because we decide to do something more fun but less productive but by focusing on the important, we free ourselves to live life rather than let life happen to us.

-So far, we’ve got our life in order, completed our to do list and become a better version of ourselves, what’s left?
+So far, we’ve got our life in order, completed our to-do list, and become a better version of ourselves, what’s left?
 Well before things start going all Hollywood thriller on us Eddie does one more thing.
-He gets a job at a stock broker and makes loads of money by being good at it.
+He gets a job at a stockbroker and makes loads of money by being good at it.
 What can we take away from this?
 After all, not many of us want to work in the stock market.
-The lesson here is find something you enjoy, get good at it and find a way to make money doing it.
+The lesson here is to find something you enjoy, get good at it, and find a way to make money doing it.
 In the case of this movie he enjoys math and current affairs and uses this passion to make money on the stocks bit the applications for this are vast.
 Enjoy drawing?
 How do people make money from drawing?
 Are you good with coding?
 Could you build websites for people?
-Do you love dogs, maybe charge people to walk their dogs for them or start a doggy day care?
+Do you love dogs, maybe charge people to walk their dogs for them or start a doggy daycare?
 The possibilities are endless.

-One last thing, we’ve spoke a lot about how to improve ourselves and our lives, but we can’t forget one critical component and something in this movie that most of us miss.
-Eddie takes the time out to enjoy himself, his life and time with people around us.
+One last thing, we’ve spoken a lot about how to improve ourselves and our lives, but we can’t forget one critical component and something in this movie that most of us miss.
+Eddie takes the time out to enjoy himself, his life, and time with people around us.
 Self-development is great but it’s a waste if we don’t enjoy the person we’ve become